WardLordRuby/scriptedSheepshead-TTS/README.md

 # scriptedSheepshead-TTS
 ### Scripted version of the Midwest (U.S) card game Sheepshead built for Table Top Simulator

 This is my first large coding project, feedback is always appreciated.
+Work in progress

-Work in progress next features to be added
+### Next features to be added:
   Automate take trick event
   Add Partner:Call Ace Variant to settings window